-The most common type of ankle dislocation is posterior, where the talus moves backward in relation to the tibia.
-For this to occur, the foot needs to be plantar flexed (the toes are pointing downward) when the injury occurs.
+The most common type of ankle dislocation is the posterior dislocation, where the talus moves backward in relation to the tibia.
+For this to occur, the foot needs to be plantarflexed (the toes are pointing downward) when the injury occurs.
 The ankle is either forced inward from the outside (inversion) or outward from the inside (eversion), tearing the ligaments and tissues that hold the ankle stable.

 What are dislocated ankle symptoms and signs?

 - Dislocations are painful, and there is usually obvious deformity of the ankle joint.
 It may be very difficult or impossible to stand or walk.